 5.10.1 Rota Load Disconnections are described in the Electricity Supply Emergency Code.
 In an electricity supply emergency, it may be necessary to restrict customers' consumption of electricity by the issue of directions under the Energy Act 1976 or the Electricity Act 1989 requiring rota disconnections and associated restrictions.

-5.10.2 If the BEIS Emergency Response Team decides that rota disconnections must be introduced, the Secretary of State for Business, Energy and Industrial Strategy (BEIS) will implement the emergency powers in the Energy Act 1976.
-BEIS can then issue a direction to all Network Operators affected to implement a schedule of rota disconnections across their licence area(s) throughout the period of the emergency.
+5.10.2 If the DESNZ Emergency Response Team decides that rota disconnections must be introduced, the Secretary of State for the Department for Energy Security and Net Zero (DESNZ) will implement the emergency powers in the Energy Act 1976.
+DESNZ can then issue a direction to all Network Operators affected to implement a schedule of rota disconnections across their licence area(s) throughout the period of the emergency.
 Under this direction and within the provisions of the Grid Code, NGESO will determine the level of disconnections required and instruct Network Operators accordingly.

-5.10.3 Under the Electricity Supply Emergency Code customers vital to national infrastructure are entitled to apply to BEIS for Protected status.
-Network Operators are obliged to review the Protected Site List every 2 years and provide an update to BEIS by 1st October of the review year.
+5.10.3 Under the Electricity Supply Emergency Code customers vital to national infrastructure are entitled to apply to DESNZ for Protected status.
+Network Operators are obliged to review the Protected Site List every 2 years and provide an update to DESNZ by 1st October of the review year.

-Resilience Measures to be Implemented by GB Parties

-In Accordance with EU NCER Article 11(4):

-Each GB Party which falls within the scope of the EU NCER as listed in Appendix A of this System Defence Plan must ensure their plant and apparatus, equipment controlling that plant and apparatus (for example primary electrical plant, control, protection, metering equipment, computer facilities for the secure operation of the power system (including but not limited to SCADA and state estimator functions) and the availability of staff to operate those systems) and the necessary personnel with the appropriate skill and knowledge to operate and control that plant and apparatus available for at least 24 hours in the case of a local loss of external power (EU NCER Articles 41.1 and 42.2).

-6.1.1 “Critical Tools and Facilities” is a defined term in the Grid Code, and includes, but is not limited to, Supervisory, Control and Data Acquisition systems (SCADA), automatic logging devices and control telephony.
-Minimum resilience requirements for Critical Tools and Facilities are set out in the Grid Code.
-Similar requirements for Critical Tools and Facilities will be defined in the STC in due course.

-6.1.2 Generators who own and operate Type B Power Generating Modules might be able to have only a data communication system, instead of a voice communication system, if agreed upon with NGESO (EU NCER Article 41.4).
-In this case, the data communication facilities must have the same level of resilience as required for the voice communication system.

 Assurance & Compliance Testing

-EU NCER Article 43 states the general principles for compliance testing.
-Articles 44 to 49 describe the testing requirements and are summarised below.
+6.1 EU NCER Article 43 states the general principles for compliance testing.
+Articles 44 to 49 describe the testing requirements and these are summarised below for User’s and Defence Service Providers in respect of defensive measures.

-7.1 In accordance with Article 43(2) of the EU NCER NGESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.
+6.2 In accordance with Article 43(2) of the EU NCER NGESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.

-7.2.1 Each EU Code Generator and GB Code Generator (as defined in the Grid Code) or DC Converter Station Owner or HVDC Converter Station Owner and which has a Black Start Contract shall be required to execute a Black Start capability test at least every 3 years as provided for in Grid Code OC5.7.

-7.2.2 Any Restoration Service Provider is required to undertake testing in accordance with Grid Code OC5.7.
-The tests shall be executed at least every three years.